 The following categories describe the different ways that we typically use and disclose medical information, the purposes for such uses and disclosures, and the reasons for such uses and disclosures.
 As noted below, we may contact you via different methods that you may approve, such as via text message, email, or through your Hims & Hers account.
 In most instances, your initial communication with the applicable Medical Group will be through an interaction with the Medical Group through the Hims & Hers website or app.

-Specifically speaking, the Practice may communicate with you in the following specific ways and for the following specific purposes:
+Specifically speaking, the applicable Medical Group may communicate with you in the following specific ways and for the following specific purposes: